 In the Post-Pandemic Art World, an effective exhibition sings a harmonious binary melody; a visual dialogue between art objects and the spaces they occupy.
+The object and the space, are the two ultimate components for artists to create.

-in lime plaster depicting pagan gods dancing around the arches, or the battlefields between two republicans on the ceiling.
+In the Ice Age, it was the scribbling on the cave walls contouring animal and human; in the Renaissance it was the lapis lazuli set in lime plaster depicting pagan gods dancing around the arches, or the battlefields between two republicans on the ceiling.
 Today digital tools are applied to site-specific art.
 What has shifted?

 Fundamentally, not much, an exhibition space is a field with temporary artworks in-situ.
 Artists integrate artworks into (non)urban architectural situations, offer the best-suited artworks for the place, creating new artistic icons, with either physical sensation or encrypted excitement.